 What can be better than eating right on the beach when on holiday on such a beautiful island as Phuket, but such restaurants have become hard to find.
-Actually there used to be quite a lot of places where it was possible but after ‘the big cleanup’ of 2015 most restaurants and beach cub where fund to be illegally build and therefore removed.
+Actually there used to be quite a lot of places where it was possible but after ‘the big cleanup’ of 2015 most restaurants and beach clubs were found to be illegally built and therefore removed.

 Note that restaurants come and go depending on seasons and government mood so we write this page in good faith but can’t really guarantee those restaurants will be there by the time you arrive.